baezortega/mutree/README.md

 The pipeline __requires__ the following input:

-* __*Absolute path* to a coding sequence (CDS) alignment file, in FASTA format (`-i` option).__ Each sequence in the file should be composed of a concatenation of multiple gene CDS sequences, with all stop codons and trailing bases removed (i.e. the last codon of each CDS, and — if the CDS length is not a multiple of 3 — any trailing bases after the last codon, have been removed before adding the CDS to the concatenated sequence).
-Each sequence in the FASTA alignment represents a sample, and must be labeled with a unique sample name. __Sample names cannot contain any parentheses, square brackets, commas or colons.
+* __*Absolute path* to a coding sequence (CDS) alignment file, in FASTA format (`-i` option).__ Each sequence in the file should be composed of a concatenation of multiple gene CDS sequences, __with all stop codons and trailing bases removed__ (i.e. the last codon of each CDS, and — if the CDS length is not a multiple of 3 — any trailing bases after the last codon, have been removed before adding the CDS to the concatenated sequence).
+There can be no positions in the alignment that contain only undetermined characters ('N') in all the sequences.
+Each sequence in the FASTA file represents a sample, and must be labeled with a unique sample name. __Sample names cannot contain any parentheses, square brackets, commas or colons.
 The first sequence in the file will be used as an outgroup to root the tree, so this should be the reference sequence or a suitable outgroup sample.__ An example can be found in the file [muttree-1.0/examples/Alignment_H3HASO.fna](examples/Alignment_H3HASO.fna) (this has been adapted from one of treesub's example files).

 * __*Absolute path* to a "gene table" (`-g` option).__ This is defined as a tab-delimited file with two columns (and no header): gene symbol and CDS start position (position of the first nucleotide in the concatenated sequence).
 This allows mapping each mutation to the gene where it occurs and finding recurrent mutations.
 An example can be found in the file [muttree-1.0/examples/GeneTable_H3HASO.txt](examples/GeneTable_H3HASO.txt) (the gene symbols and positions have been defined arbitrarily for this example).

 * __*Absolute path* to an output directory (`-o` option).__ The directory will be created if necessary.
 The pipeline implements a checkpoint logging system, so in the event that the execution is interrupted before finishing, re-running muttree with the same output directory will resume the make the pipeline resume the execution after the last successfully completed step.

-Muttree also accepts some __optional__ input:
+muttree also accepts some __optional__ input:

 * __Number of RAxML threads (`-t` option).__ This allows using the multi-threaded version of RAxML to substantially speed up the tree construction and the ancestral sequence reconstruction.
 This value can be any positive integer, and cannot be higher than the available number of processors.
 The default value is 1.